izzykle/third_screen_navigator/README.md

-# third_screen_navigator

-A new Flutter project.

-## Getting Started

-Navigation between three screens;
+# Navigation between three screens

+Flutter project.

-Changing the text-button, according to the previous position.
+## Changing the text-button, according to the previous position.